 The message containing the Eliza rescue crew manifest reads: "Lunar Industries rescue crews have your best intentions at heart.
 Please try not to panic until they arrive.
 Remain on-station and make sure you obey their instructions no matter how strange they may seem.
 After all, they're here to help!
 Thank you for helping us to help you."

 The "Rescue Team" are crew members who made the film.
-They feature Concept Designer/VFX Supervisor Gavin Rothery as the captain on screen left, First Assist Director Mick Ward and Director of Photography Gary Shaw (aka the Reverend Cheesy Loaf, who happens to be a fully ordained priest).
+They feature Concept Designer/VFX Supervisor Gavin Rothery as the captain on screen left, First Assist Director Mick Ward and Director of Photography Gary Shaw.

 At about an 1 hour and 2 minutes into the movie Sam is learning more specifics to the clone situation as he is listening to the technician on the TV.
 The technician ends with saying, "Annyeonghi gyeseyo".
 This is "goodbye" in Korean.
 This would fit as it seems there's a joint moon operation between Korea and USA as indicated by the name of the lunar station, which is Sarang.
 Sarang in Korean means "love".